 Elijah trudged up the rise, over the plank bridge, and through the gate.

 Farmers held small bags beside mounds of beets, cabbage, or melons.
 Geese gabbled in clusters, tied by their wings.
 Chickens clucked from bamboo cages.
 Shoppers stepped around puddles from the recent shower and clutched tiny purses.

 At the front gate of the king’s compound, the shields of fifty royal bodyguards flashed in the sun.

 Elijah clenched his fists, raised his chin, and headed toward the guards.

 The shaggy cloak swung with his strides and bared his elbows and knees.

-Two little girls giggled, and then laughter followed him up the street.
+First two little girls giggled, and then all along the street laughter followed him.